The ‘Good Heart’ Community

 Humanistic.
 Emotion-Focused.
 Evidence-Based.
 Holistic.

-Our emotion-focused, holistic center draws largely from Tibetan Buddhism, Indigenous Philosophy and Jungian Psychology, and feels like a home rather than a clinical environment.
+Our emotion-focused, outpatient rehab center based in Santa Barbara draws largely from Tibetan Buddhism, Indigenous Philosophy and Jungian Psychology, and feels like a home rather than a clinical environment.
 For so long, vulnerability and gentleness have been viewed as weaknesses, but the tides have dramatically begun turning in the collective consciousness as these states of being are being widely valued, recognized globally as profound strengths and assets one can possess.
-What we’ve found, over and over again in our personal lives and working within the field of addiction and mental health, is that both of these issues stem from human beings lacking the ability to express themselves from an emotional standpoint at defining moments, or from the suppression of authenticity over the duration of many years.
-Our goal as a center is to consistently model authenticity towards our clients by being ourselves, which gives them permission to be themselves, perhaps for the first time in their lives.
+What we’ve found, over and over again in our personal lives and working within the field of mental health and drug and alcohol treatment, is that both of these issues stem from human beings lacking the ability to express themselves from an emotional standpoint at defining moments, or from the suppression of authenticity over the duration of many years.
+Our goal as a Santa Barbara rehab center is to consistently model authenticity towards our clients by being ourselves, which gives them permission to be themselves, perhaps for the first time in their lives.

-Our ‘Good Heart’ community consists of our founders, clinical management, therapists, counselors, administrative staff, clients, alumni, and community healers that all come together each weekday to share with one another lessons, heartbreak, joy, success stories, growth and life skills, friendship, and a forever bond with each other and themselves.
+Our ‘Good Heart’ community consists of our founders, clinical management, mental health therapists, substance abuse counselors, administrative staff, clients, alumni, and community healers that all come together in our outpatient program each weekday to share with one another lessons, heartbreak, joy, success stories, growth and life skills, friendship, and a forever bond with each other and themselves.
 We laugh, we cry, we talk it out, and most of all, we forgive and we grow.
-Our community is the most effective environment in the field of mental health and addiction treatment that we have seen within the combined 75 years we have been working in this field.
+Our community in our outpatient rehab is the most effective environment in the field of mental health and addiction treatment that we have seen within the combined 75 years we have been working in this field.
 We find through our widely underused approach that our clients symptoms dramatically decrease in their time with us, and they find meaning and purpose in their lives to move forward and create a life for themselves that once was unimaginable.
 During our admissions process, we typically invite parents, loved ones, and potential clients to come and experience our community first-hand because as you will see in our recent client comments “Words cannot describe it.
 You have to come experience it yourself.”

 “I’m a Santa Barbara local and my daughter was suffering from alcoholism and severe depression and my therapist told me about Good Heart Recovery after I didn’t know where else to turn.
 I looked it up online and once I came to tour this mental health facility, I knew this was the right place for my daughter.
 She actually ended up coming to Good Heart and she’s the most stable I’ve ever seen her.
 I recommend touring this place.
 It’s beautiful, it’s serene, and it’s so different than anywhere else.“